๐Ÿ•‰๏ธIntro to Hinduism

 • Ramayana recitations and processions reinforce the epic's teachings on righteousness, loyalty, and proper conduct

-• Family values and dharma are central themes, making this festival a celebration of ethical living as much as divine birth
+• Family values and dharma are central themes.
+Rama is often called maryada purushottam (the ideal man who upholds moral boundaries), making this festival a celebration of ethical living as much as divine birth.

-Compare: Janmashtami vs. Ram Navami—both honor Vishnu avatars, but Krishna represents divine love and playfulness while Rama embodies duty and moral order.
-If an FRQ asks about different expressions of bhakti, contrast these two.
+Compare: Janmashtami vs. Ram Navami: both honor Vishnu avatars, but Krishna represents divine love and playfulness while Rama embodies duty and moral order.
+If you're asked about different expressions of bhakti, contrasting these two is a strong move.

 Festivals of Light Over Darkness (Cosmic Victory)